brson/stdx/README.md

 [d-num]: https://docs.rs/num/0.1.36/num/

-Big integers, rational numbers, complex numbers, and a 'numeric tower' of numeric traits.
-This is another rust-lang crate that has persisted through Rust's evolution but is not designed well enough for the standard library.
-It is though presently the most common way to access the functionality it provides.
+Big integers, rational numbers, complex numbers, and numeric traits.
+This is a rust-lang crate that has persisted through Rust's evolution but is somewhat unloved.

 &nbsp;&NewLine;&nbsp;&NewLine;&nbsp;&NewLine;